sylae/ironreach-code/title001.md

 ¶3. **CR Veto**.
 The Community Representative may at their discretion motion to veto the appointment of a proposed Moderator.
 In such cases, a vote will be held within two (2) weeks of the proposed veto, with a voting time lasting no less than two (2) days.
 Should a motion to veto pass (by a >50% majority of votes cast), then the proposed appointee will be blocked from joining the Staff.

 ¶4. **Vote of No Confidence**.
 The Community Representative may, in cases of gross negligence or abuse of privileges or extended absence, initiate a No Confidence vote for a current Moderator.
-In such cases, a vote will be held within two (2) weeks of the call of No Confidence, with a voting time lasting no less than two (2) days.
+In such cases, a public vote will be held within two (2) weeks of the call of No Confidence, with a voting time lasting no less than two (2) days.
 Should a No Confidence vote pass (by a >50% majority of votes cast), then the sitting moderator will be removed from their position.

 ¶5. **Normal Removal**.
 A moderator may also be removed via Staff motion in the normal procedure.